bisunajaime/slumbr/README.md

 # slumbr

+I built this because I couldn't sleep.
+I found that reading stories before bed was one of the few things that actually helped me drift off — something about following a quiet narrative slows my thoughts down enough to let sleep in.
+The problem was finding the right kind of story: calm, unhurried, with no cliffhangers or tension.
+So I built a generator that creates exactly that, on demand.

-A sleep story web app that generates AI-powered bedtime stories.
+slumbr is a web app that generates AI-powered bedtime stories.
 Pick a theme, optionally add a detail, and let the story carry you to sleep.
 The entire experience is designed to minimise cognitive load — warm colours, slow animations, ambient music, and a screen that gradually dims as you read.

 **Core UX principle:** 2 taps from app open to a generated story.